archit120/JuliaOpenCVBindingTest/README.md

 To compile follow instructions at https://github.com/JuliaInterop/CxxWrap.jl and https://github.com/JuliaInterop/libcxxwrap-julia

-This code has been tested against commits https://github.com/JuliaInterop/CxxWrap.jl/commit/9925aa2fb3348a24acad310e3779c1b16bfa7661 and https://github.com/JuliaInterop/libcxxwrap-julia/commit/7959f09947f95e67ee094a2ee3fb8b7f9be696f8 respectively on Julia 1.3.1
+This code has been tested against commits (latest master of this commit) https://github.com/JuliaInterop/CxxWrap.jl/commit/9925aa2fb3348a24acad310e3779c1b16bfa7661 and https://github.com/JuliaInterop/libcxxwrap-julia/commit/7959f09947f95e67ee094a2ee3fb8b7f9be696f8 respectively on Julia 1.3.1

 The path for ```CMAKE_PREFIX_PATH``` will be the path of the build directory for libcxxwrap-julia